catalyzeio/paas-cli-reference/README.md

 Once everything is installed you'll be able to run the site locally by entering `rake preview` which executes the middleman server.
 Your local version of the site will be running at `http://0.0.0.0:4567`

 ### Updating Submodules

+Updating submodules is a matter of running the appropriate rake task.
+To update each submodule with their respective development branches run `rake update_submodules_dev`.
+For a submodule master branch update run `update_submodules_master`.

 ### Deploying